 To install IIS, first obtain your Windows installation media.
-Note that IIS version 6 is required.
-This precludes the use of IIS on Windows XP.
-Lighttpd can be used there instead.
+Note that IIS version 6 or higher is required.

-Once you have your Windows installation media, go to Start -> Control Panel -> Add / Remove Programs.
+Once you have your Windows installation media, go to Start \rightarrow Control Panel \rightarrow Add / Remove Programs.
 Then select 'Add / Remove Windows Components.'
 The exact location of the IIS feature may vary depending on your operating system.
 If you have any doubt, please contact your system administrator or support@journyx.com.